az4if/Anime-Public-ID-Mapper/README.md

 ## Database Setup

-The database dump is included in this repo as **`anime-db.sql.gz`** or find the latest Releases for the SQL latest dump.
+The database dump is available in the latest Releases as `anime-db.sql`.
-You need to decompress it and load it into a **Supabase** or local **PostgreSQL** database before running the API.
+You need to download it and load it into a Supabase or local PostgreSQL database before running the API.

 ### ☁️ Restore to Supabase (Recommended)